How To Ask Someone To Be Your Child’s Guardian

 Have a plan B

-Even if your first choice tells you that they will accept the job, it is still a good idea to have a back-up guardian chosen in your Will.
+Even if your first choice tells you that they will accept the job, it is still a good idea to have a backup guardian in your Will.
 This way if your primary guardian is unable or unwilling to take on the appointment when the time comes, you’ve identified someone else who you think would be able to handle the responsibility.

 Review your Will regularly